HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 5. Specify the bucket name of **showcase-bucket** and a bucket prefix of **bird-images**
 6. Use a file filter regex of `.*jpg`.
 7. Specify a region name of `us-east-2` unless you're using a different region to follow along with this blog post.
 8. SPECIFY AN ACCESS KEY ID AND SECRET ACCESS KEY FOR THE BUCKET?
-IS THIS REQUIRED AND IF SO, WHICH ONES TO USE?
 9. Click **Add Storage**.
 10. Click **Sync** to sync the images.